timerring/DanmakuConvert/README.md

 # options:
 #   -h, --help            show this help message and exit
 #   -V, --version         Print version information
+#   -fn FONTNAME, --fontname FONTNAME
+#                         The font name of the danmaku, default is 'Microsoft YaHei'
 #   -f FONTSIZE, --fontsize FONTSIZE
 #                         The font size of the danmaku, default is 38
 #   -sf SCFONTSIZE, --scfontsize SCFONTSIZE